mkreitze/behaviourCollector/README.md

 # behaviourCollector
 This git project contains a method to visually display all behaviours detected by a phase portrait of a 2 state FBCA.
 The code used to generate phase portraits can be accessed at https://github.com/mkreitze/mastersThesis.

 The following is each phase portrait with associated found behaviours.
+Note, for all of the phase portraits, the parameters used to generate the phase portraits were used.
+For example, the 10 update phase portrait showcases L_10's and associated 10 update behaviours.
+This better visualizes what the phase portrait represents.

 **8000 point standard phase portrait**